Acoustic wall for childcare centre

 14 September 2016

-A project management company was in the process of building a childcare centre on a corner block located on the Burwood Highway in Vermont South.
+A project management company was in the process of building a childcare centre located near a highway.
 A brand new townhouse development was situated adjacent to the childcare centre, and the architects requested the installation of a boundary fence with strong acoustic properties to prevent noise pollution.
-This would be particularly important for the project given that EPA Victoria applies strict noise controls to residential areas, and a childcare centre can be a significant noise source.
+This would be particularly important for the project given that local council applies strict noise controls to residential areas, and a childcare centre can be a significant noise source.

-The client opted for the SlimWall provided by ModularWalls.
-The SlimWall fulfilled the project’s aesthetic and acoustic requirements whilst also proving far more cost-effective.
+The client opted for TrendWall provided by ModularWalls.
+TrendWall fulfilled the project’s aesthetic and acoustic requirements whilst also proving far more cost-effective.
 When rendering expenses are taken into account, a modular solution ends up being significantly cheaper.
 This was a key factor for the project given the childcare centre is considered a commercial space, and therefore needed to meet budget demands.
-While the initial brief only required a boundary fence for acoustic purposes, the client also made use of ModularWalls retaining panels that accompany the SlimWall for retaining purposes.
+While the initial brief only required a boundary fence for acoustic purposes, the client also made use of ModularWalls retaining panels that accompany the TrendWall for retaining purposes.
 Part of the boundary was converted into a highly effective retaining wall to successfully hold off a section of soil at the rear end of the property.